dongwq/grails-pjax/Readme.md

 ##What is Pjax?
 Pjax is a jQuery plugin that uses ajax and pushState to deliver a fast browsing experience with real permalinks, page titles, and a working back button.

-see more, Please go https://github.com/welefen/pjax
+see more https://github.com/defunkt/jquery-pjax or go https://github.com/welefen/pjax

 ##Why Pjax?
 just load a containter from remote with ajax ?